 - September 30, 2018—Governor Brown vetoes the bill after aggressive lobbying by the California Hospital Association .

 |Kathy Montanino READ KATHY'S STORY||Joyce Powell READ JOYCE'S STORY|

 ...worked with Senator Connie M. Leyva (District 20, Inland Empire) to examine ways to raise standards and challenge hospitals to be real partners with us and all Californians as we work together to strengthen patient care.

 LAST YEAR, we successfully strengthened California's Whistleblower Protection laws.
 Signed into law in September, Assembly Bill 1102 (which amends Section 1278.5 of the Health & Safety Code) increases the fines on our employers if they retaliate against us for reporting unlawful assignments that put patient safety and our RN license at risk.

-What will the bill do?
+What would the bill have done?

 SB 1288 would have mandated unannounced inspections of hospitals with a special focus on adherence to California's nurse-to-patient ratios as regulated by Title 22.
 This bill would also increase the penalties assessed against repeat offender hospitals who continue to ignore these regulations.
 No longer would hospitals be able to simply submit a plan when they are cited for staffing violations.
 Repeat offender hospitals would be subject to increasing fines.